 We might collectively refer to historic players in the world of ideas as voices from the past.
 These voices have something to say.
 As proof, I offer my own experience in the last four years.
 In the final days of the last millennium I decided to write a book.
-My goal was nothing less than to create a new field of study, one that benefited from my prior 15 years as an investment banker.
-Finance, as currently written about and studied, concerns itself only with the behavior of large public companies.
-Yet these comprise less than one percent of the businesses in the United States.
+My goal was percent of the businesses in the United States.